 The board of directors oversees all our work, monitors our performance at quarterly meetings and helps us to set our long-term strategy and yearly plans and budgets.
 Each director has a duty and responsibility to protect the interests of Explore and ensure the organisation is well run.
 Directors may not represent their own interests or that of any other organisation they have a role in.
-All directors are volunteers and give their time for free.
+Directors are volunteers and give their time for free.

 Chris Edwards